-Sub-slab vapor sampling was conducted at the former dry-cleaning building and concentrations of PCE and TCE were observed at 20,000 micrograms per cubic meter (ug/m3) and 130 ug/m3, respectively.
-The site was subsequently added to the Registry of Inactive Hazardous Waste Disposal Sites as a class 2 in 2015.
+In 2012 a sub-slab vapor sample was collected at the former dry-cleaning building.
+Based on the findings of sub-slab vapor sampling (PCE and TCE at concentrations of 20,000 micrograms per cubic meter (ug/m3) and 130 ug/m3, respectively), the site was added to the Registry of Inactive Hazardous Waste Disposal Sites as a class 2 in 2015.
 As part of the consent order executed in 2017 between the Department and the responsible party, a sub-slab depressurization system was installed by the responsible party.
 The system installation was completed in January 2019.
 At the completion of the IRM, a Construction Completion Report, dated January 2019, was prepared.